 I coded five different times.
 My left arm was severely injured.
 I broke several ribs and my lungs collapsed.
 My liver was lacerated.
 I broke three bones in my lower back and two bones in my neck.
 My face was egg shelled.
 My jaw was broken.
 I am now legally blind in my right eye because of nerve damage.
 My pelvis was shattered and they could not do surgery to fix it due to my condition, so I had an external fixator for three months to help it heal.

-The pelvis fracture is why my prosthetic situation is so unique.
+The pelvis fracture is why my artificial limb and prosthetic situation is so unique.
 My pelvis healed separated, so one side is lower than the other.
 I also have a piece of bone that healed in a downward, crooked position and needs to be captured correctly in order for me to walk without a crooked gait.

 I was using a local prosthetist who works for a well-known company.
-I was happy at the time because I didn’t know someone could do better.
+I was happy at the time with my artificial limb because I didn’t know someone could do better.
 One day an associate from rehab met me in the parking lot and told me about a new prosthetist she was using (Kevin Towers at POSI).
 I asked my therapist about him and she knew he was well respected and did good work.

 Kevin and I met several times and we made three test sockets before going to the permanent one.
 I immediately noticed a difference in my walk.
 And what a difference in my look!
 My old socket made me look like my left hip protruded out and now I looked even on both sides!
 My gait changed immediately.
 I proceeded to have rehab.